iloveitaly/funcy-pipe/README.md

     | fp.lmap(enrich_comment)
     # only select the comments posted by our target user
     | fp.lfilter(lambda comment: comment["posted_by_user_id"] == filter_user_id)
+    # there is no `sort` in the funcy library, so we reexport the sort built-in so it's pipe-able
     | fp.sort(key="posted_at_date")
     # create a dictionary of task_id => [comments]
     | fp.group_by(lambda comment: comment["task_id"])